 Immigration Lawyer for Citizenship

 Naturalization requires more than simply filing the appropriate paperwork.
 It is important that we review your case to identify any potential roadblocks.
 Minor criminal offenses or lengthy absences from the U.S. are issues that need to be carefully addressed.
 Some of the areas in need of careful consideration are as follows:

 Once you become a naturalized citizen, there is still the risk of revocation of naturalization, which is yet another reason to hire an experienced immigration lawyer to assist you in the naturalization process.
 Depending on your situation, revocation of your naturalization can lead to the government initiating deportation proceedings against you.
 An experienced immigration attorney can help you follow the path that will lead to your oath ceremony, the final step in becoming a U.S. citizen!

-Currently, USCIS charges a $640 fee for filing a naturalization application (form N-400).
+Currently, the U.S. Citizenship and Immigration Services (USCIS) charges a $640 fee for filing a naturalization application (form N-400).
 In addition, many individuals must pay an additional $85 biometric fee.
 Biometrics refers to the process of appearing at a USCIS office to have your picture and fingerprints taken.
 Some individuals who have recently had their biometrics taken will not be required to pay this fee.
-An experienced immigration attorney can help you understand which fees may apply to your case.
+Knowledgeable immigration lawyers can help understand which fees may apply.

 In addition to the filing fees, your immigration attorney will charge a fee for preparing and submitting your application.
 These fees can vary depending on the complexity of your case.

 Hiring a Lawyer for Citizenship: Application Process & More

 Regardless of the reason why you want to become an American citizen, there are some common issues that you need to have at the back of your mind before or during the application process.
 Of course, you can understand and even avoid some of these issues by having a qualified citizenship lawyer by your side.